shotgunsoftware/tk-toolchain/README.md

 # How can I run these tools?

-First, you need to install them.
-Simply type `python -m pip install https://github.com/shotgunsoftware/tk-toolchain.git` and all the required modules will be installed for you.

-Then, type `pytest` to run the unit tests inside a Toolkit repository or `tk-docs-preview` to preview the documentation in the `docs` folder of your Toolkit application's repository.
+- Type `pytest` to run the unit tests inside a Toolkit repository
+- Type `tk-docs-preview` to preview the documentation in the `docs` folder of your Toolkit application's repository.
+- Type `tk-run-app` to launch the application from the current repository.

 # `pytest_tank_test`